 Three arrested under Terrorism Act after van crashes into defence factory fence

-Police went to the Leonardo premises in the Crewe Road North area of Edinburgh on Tuesday.
+Three women arrested under Terrorism Act after van crashes into defence factory fence

-Three women have been arrested under the Terrorism Act after a van was driven into the external fence of a defence factory.
+Three women have been arrested under the Terrorism Act after a van was driven into a defence factory fence in Edinburgh on Tuesday.

-The incident happened at the Leonardo premises in the Crewe Road North area of Edinburgh on Tuesday.
+The incident took place at the premises of Leonardo, an aerospace, defence and security firm, in the Crewe Road North area of the city.

 Pictures posted on social media by Shut Down Leonardo showed the front of the vehicle sticking through the fence, with a Palestinian flag draped over the rear of the vehicle.